ellysh/video-game-bots/InGameBots/example.md

 3. **Stamina value**<br/>
 This is a long positive number.
 You can change it easily too by running outside the city.

 I suggest to select an experience value for searching.
-If this value equals to zero in your case, you can kill several monsters.
+If this value equals to zero in your case, you can kill several monsters to change it.
 The value will grow rapidly.
 There are the search results for my case:

 ![Experience Value](experience-value.png)